darkreader/darkreader.org/src/help/topics/en.md

 <img src="/images/help/darkreader-custom-site-settings.png" alt="Custom settings" style="width: 15rem;" />

-**Apply to** button makes settings to be applied to the current website only.
+**Only for** button makes settings to be applied to the current website only.

 Click the button, adjust the settings, click again to cancel.